imtayadeway/imtayadeway.github.io/_drafts/git.md

-the reason for this is that you changed history by rebasing. these words are often thrown around when people are talking about rebasing, but the explanation can be a little vague. the more precise reason that it fails can be elucidated by example. when you rebase a branch onto another commit, you take that first commit you made when you first diverged and point it to a different commit (typically the HEAD of the base branch). doing so changes the commit SHA1 hash. the next commit in your project branch is now pointing at a ghost commit, i.e. one that is no longer part of the graph. it needs to be updated to point to it's parent. and so on. as the rebase replays all your changes, it changes every commit hash in the branch. the changes in content on your local branch and the remote are still the same. but none of the hashes are the same. this is why git gives you the somewhat confusing indication to pull your changes down before trying to push. what you need to do instead is tell the remote to forget everything and just accept your local branch in place of whatever it has. and that looks like this:
+the reason for this is that you changed history by rebasing. these words are often thrown around when people are talking about rebasing, but the explanation can be a little vague.

+when you rebase a branch onto another commit, you take that first commit you made when you first branched off and point it to a different commit (typically the HEAD of the base branch). doing so actually creates a new commit with a distinct SHA1 hash, and points HEAD to it. your original commit is still there, it's just not visible in your log any more because it's not reachable from HEAD.

+the next commit in your project branch is now pointing at this ghost commit. it needs to be updated to point to its new parent. the process begins again. a new commit is created, HEAD is moved, and on and on. as the rebase replays all your changes, it effectively changes every commit hash in the branch. your local branch and origin now have two different copies of the same changes but none of the hashes is the same. this is why git gives you the somewhat confusing indication to pull your changes down before trying to push. what you need to do instead is tell the remote to forget everything and just accept your local branch in place of whatever it has. and that looks like this:

 ```
 $ git push -f origin <branch>
 ```

-why do i have to force push?

 ### some useful things to know